 Dyson – King 3-pack

 In his 1967 book Where Do We Go From Here?
 Dr. Martin Luther King, Jr wrote these prophetic words: “A true revolution of values will soon look uneasily on the glaring contrast of poverty and wealth.
 The oceans of history are made turbulent by the ever-rising tides of hate.
 We are now faced with the fact that tomorrow is today.
 We are confronted with the fierce urgency of now.
 This may well be mankind’s last chance to choose between chaos or community.”
 More than five decades later the chaos is all too apparent: When we look around we are faced with a raging pandemic with its mounting death toll, acute economic distress, a climate in peril and the fury of the January 6th insurrection and all that was behind it.
 We are at a proverbial crossroads.
 Collective action can address these problems.
 We can choose.
-What will it be?
-Chaos or community?
+Will it be chaos or community?

 White privilege.
 What’s that?
 White people have choices and advantages simply because of the color of their skin.
 Many whites are unaware of it.
 Peggy McIntosh, a noted women’s studies scholar in her classic essay “White Privilege: Unpacking the Invisible Backpack,” wrote: “I was taught to see racism only in individual acts of meanness, not in invisible systems conferring dominance on my group.
 I have come to see white privilege as an invisible package of unearned assets that I can count on cashing in each day, but about which I was “meant” to remain oblivious.
 White privilege is like an invisible weightless knapsack of special provisions, maps, passports, codebooks, visas, clothes, tools and blank checks.”

 4 of MLK's most famous speeches: I Have Dream, I've Been to the Mountaintop, Drum Major Instinct & How Long?
 Not Long.